Colorado Elopement Locations and Planning Guide

 You could spend hours and hours looking through gorgeous rental homes in Colorado.
 No matter what your style (modern, log cabin, Victorian), you’ll be able to find something that you love.
 We find that the best regions in Colorado for private rentals are Breckenridge, Grand Lake, Steamboat Springs, Crested Butte, and Telluride.

-Note that it is important to check with your host prior to booking to make sure they allow events at their home!
-Some will require an additional deposit or fee for your event based on your guest count and your plans.
+It is important to check with your host prior to booking to make sure they allow events at their home!
+Some will require an additional deposit or fee for your event based on your guest count and plans.

 Event-Friendly Vrbo Listings in Colorado